dpb587/dpb587.me/blog/_posts/2015-05-01-parsing-microdata-in-php.md

 code: https://github.com/dpb587/microdata-dom.php
 ---

-A couple years I wrote about how I was [adding microdata][3] to [The Loopy Ewe][1] website to annotate things like products, brands, and contact details.
+A couple years ago I wrote about how I was [adding microdata][3] to [The Loopy Ewe][1] website to annotate things like products, brands, and contact details.
 I later wrote about how the internal search engine [depended on that microdata][4] for search results.
 During development and the initial release I was using some basic [XPath][2] queries, but as time passed the implementation became more fragile and incomplete.
 Since then, the parser has gone through several refactorings and this week I was able to extract it into a separate library that I can [open source][9].

 ## Implementation